-- 13.2 Unless paragraphs 11.2 or 11.11(c) apply, a suspect who for the purposes of this Code requires an interpreter because they do not appear to speak or understand English (see paragraphs 3.5(c)(ii) and 3.14) must not be interviewed in the absence of a person capable of interpreting. - 13.3 An interpreter should also be called if a juvenile is interviewed and their parent or guardian, present as the appropriate adult, does not appear to speak or understand English, unless the interview is urgent and paragraphs 11.1 or 11.18(c) apply. - Note: Paragraph 1.5A extends the requirement in this paragraph to interviews of 17-year-old suspects. - 13.4 In the case of a person making a statement under caution to a police officer or other police staff other than in English: - (a) the interpreter shall record the statement in the language it is made; - (b) the person shall be invited to sign it; - (c) an official English translation shall be made in due course.
+- 13.2 Unless paragraphs 11.2 or 11.11(c) apply, a suspect who for the purposes of this Code requires an interpreter because they do not appear to speak or understand English (see paragraphs 3.5(c)(ii) and 3.14) must not be interviewed unless arrangements are made for a person capable of interpreting to assist the suspect to understand and communicate. - 13.3 If a person who is a juvenile or is mentally disordered or mentally vulnerable is interviewed and the person acting as the appropriate adult, does not appear to speak or understand English, arrangements must be made for an interpreter to assist communication between the between the person, the appropriate adult and the interviewer, unless the interview is urgent and paragraphs 11.2 or 11.11(c) apply. - 13.4 In the case of a person making a statement under caution to a police officer or other police staff other than in English: - (a) the interpreter shall record the statement in the language it is made; - (b) the person shall be invited to sign it; - (c) an official English translation shall be made in due course.